dcferreira/dcferreira.github.io/content/post/2023-03-02-ai-web-app/index.md

 search("risk factors")
 ```

-The output of that cell will be a pandas dataframe with the results.
+The output of that cell will be a pandas dataframe with the results:
 ![image.png](/assets/ai-web-app/image_1674755971020_0.png)

 We can also try other queries: